tomjennings100/dashboardapidocs/README.md

 ```
 The Key corresponds to the human-readable name of the feed, and the value corresponds to the unique identifier of the feed, or widget ID.

-Retreiving items from feeds
+Retrieving items from feeds
 ----
 ####`/widgets/items/:widgetID[s]`
-An authenticated user can retrieve items from a feed/feeds by issuing an HTTP GET request to `/widgets/items/` along with the relevant widget IDs, retreived from `/widgets`.
+An authenticated user can retrieve items from a feed/feeds by issuing an HTTP GET request to `/widgets/items/` along with the relevant widget IDs, retrieved from `/widgets`.
 A user can issue many requests with a single ID or one request with many comma-separated IDs, for example:

 	GET /widgets/items/abc,123,def,456